BCsabaEngine/QemuRpiRunner/README.md

-# QemuRpiRunner
+# Qemu Rpi Runner
-Running ARM8 Rpi instance in qemu
+Running ARM8 Rpi 3b+ instance in qemu

+Follow these steps

 # 1.build.sh - run only once
 Creates a docker image from Ubuntu